nickc1/nickc1.github.io/_posts/2016-03-18-march-machine-madness-copy.markdown

 20. Offensive rebound percentage (eor)
 21. Free throw rate (eftr)

 Now that all the stats have been calculated on a game by game basis, the next step is to calculate a team's stats through the season.
-This is done so that we have a good idea of a team's stats at the end of a season allowing me to make some good estimates of how the teams will do in the tournament.
+This is done so that I have a good idea of a team's abilities at the end of a season which is important for constructing a model to predict the outcome of the tournament.
 More concretely, data comes in the form:

 <table align="center" border="0" class="dataframe" cellpadding="4">
   <thead>